By Basir Qazizada

 Furthermore, Pakistan’s Chief of Army Staff Gen. Raheel Sharif in a meeting with President Ashraf Ghani he reiterated his country’s supports for peace and stability in Afghanistan.

-Taliban had no other option but to join the Afghan-owned and Afghan-led peace and reconciliation process as during several meetings between Afghanistan and Pakistan officials, both sides agreed to take military action against those Taliban who are opposing the talks.
+Taliban insurgents had no other option but to join the Afghan-owned and Afghan-led peace and reconciliation process as during several meetings between Afghanistan and Pakistan officials, both sides agreed to take military action against those group who are opposing the talks.

 The US State Department called on the Taliban to come to the negotiating table, saying Afghanistan’s allies would continue to back the Kabul government as it fights the insurgency.
 “The Taliban have a choice: to join good-faith negotiations for peace, or continue to fight a war in which they are killing their fellow Afghans and destroying their own country,” it said in a statement.
 “If they choose the latter course, they will continue to face the combined efforts of the Afghan security forces and their international partners,” it said.

 There is a proverb, “A wise man changes his mind, a fool will never.”
-The Taliban should no more linger on their war as it brings nothing but devastation.
-Moreover, the people of Afghanistan and the government are quite relax despite rejection of talks by the Taliban, because this time situation is quit fair due to China’s involvement in the talks.
-If needed the government would seek military support from China to fight Taliban insurgents in the country.
+The Taliban insurgents should no longer linger on their war as it brings nothing but devastation.